 How do you know when it’s going bad?

-If the sugar syrup starts to turn cloudy or if you start to see crystals forming on the surface, , that can be a sign that it’s turning.
-However, it doesn’t mean that you’ll get sick from using it, especially if it’s strictly a sugar and water mixture without additional ingredients or flavorings.
+If the sugar syrup starts to turn cloudy or you start to see crystals forming on the surface, that can signify that it’s turning.
+However, it doesn’t mean you’ll get sick from using it, especially if it’s strictly a sugar and water mixture without additional ingredients or flavorings.

 How do I use simple syrup in everyday recipes?

-If you’re substituting simple syrup for granulated sugar in a drink recipe, you’d typically use 1/4 ounce syrup for 1 teaspoon of sugar.
-It adds instant sweetness without the constant stirring of straight sugar.
+If you’re substituting simple syrup for granulated sugar in a drink recipe, you’d typically use 1/4 ounce syrup for one teaspoon of sugar.
+It adds instant sweetness without the constant stirring of refined sugar.

-- Use it in cocktails, iced or hot tea or in cold or hot coffee drinks.
+- Use it in cocktails, iced or hot tea, or cold or hot coffee drinks.

-- Brush the rim of your cocktail glass with a little sugar syrup, then dip it into salt or other seasoning blend for a decorative and tasty rim that sticks better than simply wetting the rim with water.
+- Brush the rim of your cocktail glass with a bit of sugar syrup, then dip it into salt or another seasoning blend for a decorative and tasty rim that sticks better than simply wetting the edge with water.